 It is likely that the national Red Cross or Red Crescent Society will already be involved in some of the activities and functions mentioned above.
+Given its functions, a national humanitarian law committee requires a wide range of expertise.

 The National Society often possesses valuable knowledge and experience, which can help achieve the committee's objectives.
-In some States where such committees exist, it was the National Society that requested its setting up and hence was instrumental in its formation.
-In many States, the National Society provides the committee's secretariat.
+In some States where